Chefchaouen

-It was founded in 1471 by the Moulay Ali Ben Rachid, a distant descendant of the Islamic Prophet Muhammad.
-The original settlement consisted of just a small fortress, now referred to as Chefchaouen’s Kasbah.
+It was founded in 1471 by the Mulay Ali ibn Rashid, a distant descendant of the Islamic Prophet Muhammad.
+The original settlement consisted of just a small fortress, now referred to as Chefchaouen's Kasbah.
 The fortress was erected to help defend the area from potential attacks by Portuguese invaders; at the time, Portugal was launching attacks against northern cities and towns in Morocco.

 Etymology

 The name "Chefchaouen" is of Arabic and Berber origin coming from "Chef” (شاف), a derivation of the Arabic word “to look”, and the Berber term “Echaouen", meaning “antlers” or “horns” and is a term used to indicate the peak of mountains.
 Chefchaouen thus means 'look at the horns', referring to the two mountain peaks overlooking the area.
 Nowadays, Chefchaouen is known as "the Blue Pearl" of Morocco, known for its traditional houses painted in blue and white.
+It is also colloquially known as Chaouen (شاون; ⵛⴰⵡⵏ).